eskay993/gamefiles/silent-hill-3/README.md

 - Controller mapping applied to match PS2 control scheme
 - Various settings tweaks applied for improved performance

 <br>

 # Install Guide

-1. Download `silent-hill-3-recommended-install-script.yaml` version of the install script from this repo.
+1. Download [silent-hill-3-recommended-install-script.yaml](https://raw.githubusercontent.com/eskay993/gamefiles/main/silent-hill-3/silent-hill-3-lutris-install-script.yaml) installer script from this repo.
 1. Follow [Betwixt-Two-Ferns's guide on r/SteamDeck](https://www.reddit.com/r/SteamDeck/comments/wziuwc/the_definitive_guide_to_setting_up_silent_hill_14/) to  extract the game setup files from your DVD or ISO, and to download the `No-DVD Patch` (these files are not included in this installer).
 2. Run Lutris and click the `+` sign to add a game.
 3. Select `Install from local install script` and point to the yaml script from Step 1.